About

 WHY

-Public access to independent cultural programming is, in the meantime, made possible by the players standing outside the mainstream.
-Yet, their unconventional position makes them vulnerable to a higher degree of instability since few opportunities are available to support their emerging actions.
-Many risks, such as shrinking funding, institutional control on public programming, and intellectual oppression, are narrowing the spatial standards for thinking, production, and outreach.
+Yet, their unconventional position makes them vulnerable to a higher degree of instability since few opportunities are available to support their creative actions.
+Many risks, such as shrinking funding, institutional control on public programming, and oppression on the intellectual practices, are narrowing the spatial standards for thinking, production, and outreach.

 WHO